caponetto/vscode-diff-viewer/README.md

 **Note**: The file extension must be `.diff` or `.patch` to be properly loaded by VS Code.

+The extension saves the state of viewed/not viewed files in the diff file itself.

 ## Demo

 ### Without the extension: